 Close the baby wipe lid and turn it upside down.
 Rotate the container a few times to allow the mixture to soak into the wipes.

 Repeat as necessary until the wipes are pleasantly moistened.

 As for my leftover stash of baby wipes, I opened one of the packs and was pleasantly surprised to find it really wet and totally useful—good to know since I’ve decided to donate half of the stash, and keep the rest for all of the reasons/uses above.

-YESTERDAY: A New Puppy?
+PREVIOUSLY: A New Puppy?
 Woof!